The Blackstone Chair – Chapter Three

 “No, that was my doing.
 But I went to a lot of trouble arranging the match with Westfold, and all you can do is piss in my wine.”

 “And I should do what?
 Thank you?
 For arranging a marriage I never wanted?
-And when my father dies you’ll stick me on that damned Chair in his place.
+And sticking me in that damned Chair after my father dies?
 Should I thank you for that too?”

 “No. But you are right, when the time comes you will take the Chair.”
 Menshe spoke so calmly and with such certainty it caught him cold.
 “But only because someone must.
-The Chair needs a Darkling or it cannot produce the darkroot.
-Without the darkroot the necromancers cannot summon.
-And the realm will be at the mercy of its enemies.
 How long before the southern kingdoms have another go?
 And that’s if we don’t all starve.
 The sacrifice of kings is a terrible one, but it is not made in vain.”

 “Easy sentiments for a man who sacrifices nothing.”